 Social media may be one of society’s greatest tools, but it’s also one of our great vulnerabilities.
 Dan Zigmond, a Zen priest and director of analytics for the Facebook news feed, puts it this way: “By breaking down barriers and making communication easier, we also open up the possibility of making miscommunication easier.
 It means it’s even more important to exercise mindfulness in the way we relate to each other.”

-Zigmond recently helped Facebook develop a suite of new tools that allow users to report fake news on the platform.
-The initiative, launched late last year, means Facebook sends stories reported by users to third-party fact-checking websites such as Snopes, ABC News, and The Associated Press.
+Zigmond helped Facebook develop a suite of new tools that allow users to report fake news on the platform.
+The initiative, launched in 2016, means Facebook sends stories reported by users to third-party fact-checking websites such as Snopes, ABC News, and The Associated Press.
 If those organizations identify the article as fake, it will be flagged as “disputed” and will be linked to an article explaining why, according to Facebook.

 Facebook users can still share articles flagged as fake—there’s no guarantee against another Pizzagate—but they’ll receive a notification before sharing the article telling them that “independent fact-checkers have disputed its accuracy.”